Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 Our model performance analysis finds:

 * The model preforms surprisingly well during the historic low lake levels.
 The modelled groundwater levels are within c.
 2 m of the observed groundwater levels for the historical lake lows.
-* Most wells show very little bias, but the model consistently underestimates the groundwater levels at bore 13 and 315. the underestimation occurs during both the high and low lake levels (note that there is no data for bore 13 during the historical low levels).
+* Most wells show very little bias, but the model consistently underestimates the groundwater levels at bore 13 and 315.
+The underestimation occurs during both the high and low lake levels (note that there is no data for bore 13 during the historical low levels).
 * The lake drop scenarios are broadly consistent with the observed data.
+# review not a big deal but would read nicer if consistent between writing bore 15 and Bore 15 (chose to capitalise or not)
 * Lake drop results at Bore 315 suggest that the observed historical groundwater levels did not reach their equilibrium state without Lake Hawea influences.
-* The low lake levels associated with the lake drop scenarios at bores: 513, 515, and butterfields propagate to the bore levels more slowly than the observed historical low lake levels.
+* The low lake levels associated with the lake drop scenarios at bores: 513, 515, and Butterfields propagate to the bore levels more slowly than the observed historical low lake levels.
 * In combination the misfit of the low lake levels provide evidence that there is likely information in the historical data that could contribute to a better groundwater model with re-calibration.
 * The results for the 3d_v10a model (bund top set at 330 m msl) are very similar to the results of the 3d_v1d model (bund top set at 335 m msl).
 This suggests that the model is relatively insensitive to the exact elevation of the impermeable moraine.
 Further analysis, particularly formal structural and parameter uncertainty analysis, is required to better understand this perceived insensitivity to the impermeable moraine top elevation.
 * The MT3D component analysis suggests that at low Lake Hawea levels the groundwater system in the Northern portion of the Lake Hawea aquifer system becomes dominated by the Grandview and John Creek inflows.
 At times of higher groundwater flow much of the losses from these creeks are diverted into Lake Hawea.
 This conclusion matches the conventional understanding of the system but assumes that most of the Grandview and John Creek flow is lost to groundwater.
 If these creeks are less strongly losing then groundwater levels would likely be over predicted by the model during low lake levels.